jlangch/venice/doc/readme/start.md

 Venice requires Java 8 or newer.

-Java can be downloaded from
+Java can be downloaded from:
 - [Eclipse Temurin](https://adoptium.net/de/temurin/releases/)
 - [Zulu](https://www.azul.com/downloads/zulu-community/)
 - [AdoptOpenJDK (old)](https://adoptopenjdk.net/)

+The Venice JAR published to Maven is compiled with Java 8.
+Nevertheless Venice is regulary compiled and unit tested with Java 8, 11, and 17.

 ### 2. Get the Venice JAR file